n-genesis/finxact-json-vscode/README.md

 ### Commands

 Finxat commands can be used through the Command Palette (`F1`).

-- To be included
+Type `Fin` and you will see the following selectable options

+- Finxact JSON Format - format current file
+- Finxact shcema validation - (in-dev)
+- New File (Finxact) - Create a new file from template

 ### JSON Validation
 - To be included